 Turkey is a nation sharing the border with eight other countries that are Bulgaria, Gruzia, Armenia, Greece, Iran, Iraq, Syria and Azerbaijan.
-Lying between the Asian and European continent, Turkey has an important strategic position which helped it win against foreign enemies in most of the battles.
+Lying between the Asian and European continents, Turkey has an important strategic position that helped it win against foreign enemies in most of the battles.

 The total area of this country is 783.562 km² including its lakes.
 That big number helps Turkey to stay in the 37th line on the list in comparison with the scale of other nations.
-Surrounding Turkey are three famous seas known as Aegea in the West, Black Sea in the North and Mediterranean in the South.
-Moreover, there is Marmara beach lying in the West - North direction.
+Surrounding Turkey is three famous seas known as Aegea in the West, the Black Sea in the North and the Mediterranean in the South.
+Moreover, there is Marmara beach lying in the West-North direction.

 The area located on the Asian continents consists of highlands and narrow coastal plains amid long mountain ranges.
 The East of the country is a mountainous region where Euphrates, Tigris and Aras rivers start from.
-Amazing terrain of Turkey nowadays is the result of earthquakes and volcanoes that occurred a long time ago.
-After hundreds of years, there have been a lot of changes which contribute to the beauty of the nation today.
+The amazing terrain of Turkey nowadays is the result of earthquakes and volcanoes that occurred a long time ago.
+After hundreds of years, there have been a lot of changes that contribute to the beauty of the nation today.

 However, at the end of the XIII century, Ottoman people united Anatolia and joined many regions in Southeastern Europe, Southwest Asia and Northern Africa together.
 Within a short time, it became a strong empire in the pre-modern time.
 The dynasty reached its peak in the XV century and lasted for around two hundred years later.
 Then, it was beaten in the first world war due to wrong strategies, which resulted in failure and put an end to one of the most powerful empires at that time.

-For a long time, Turkey has been famous for its variety in culture.
+For a long time, Turkey has been famous for its variety of cultures.
 The establishment of the Ottoman empire in the VIII century along with traditions from ancient Europe has left valuable customs in modern society.

 In the first years of Republic time, the Turkish government invested a high amount of money in art fields such as sculpture and architecture.
 The purpose of this was to create a unique national identity for this country.